danseely/muddybot/README.md

 ```

 ### Add API keys
-You'll need an API key for the [Dark Sky API](https://darksky.net/dev/docs) and the [Google geocoding API](https://developers.google.com/maps/documentation/geocoding/start).
-You can create the file `.env.local` and add them to the bottom of the file like this:
+You'll need an API keys for the [Dark Sky API](https://darksky.net/dev/docs) and the [Google geocoding API](https://developers.google.com/maps/documentation/geocoding/start).
+You can create the files `.env.local` and `.env.tests.local`, and add the credentials to the bottom of the file like this:

 ```
 GOOGLE_MAPS_API_KEY=<KEY_HERE>